Ommegang of Brussels: Revival (1930–present)

 For about a century, Brussels did not celebrate any Ommegang.
 In 1930, on the occasion of the centenary of the Belgian Revolution, some history enthusiasts supported efforts to commemorate once again the event, in the form of a historical procession.
 The organisers chose not to revive the ancestral "circumambulation", but to make it a spectacle reproducing the sumptuous Ommegang offered, in 1549, by the city of Brussels to Charles V and his son Philip II.
 Given the success of this performance, it was decided to repeat it in subsequent years.
 This was the origin of the current Ommegang.

 The current event brings together about 1,400 extras, including several dozen horse riders, crossbowmen, archers, fencers, and arquebusiers, to name a few, dressed in period costumes.
 There are also stilt walkers and traditional processional giants such as the archangel Saint Michael, Saint Gudula, and the Bayard horse.
 The magistrates and members of the Seven Noble Houses of Brussels, dressed in the famous Brussels red scarlet stained in the blood of a bull, preceded by the magistrate of the Virgin Mary's statue, also still participate in this sacred procession.

 Since 2011, a personality from the world of the arts is entrusted, each year, with the role of herald, and comments on the show at the Grand-Place.
 Jean-Pierre Castaldi, Stéphane Bern, Jacques Weber, Francis Huster, Éric-Emmanuel Schmitt, and Patrick Poivre d'Arvor, for example, have successively lent themselves to the exercise.

-Although it has become a historical show, the Ommegang nevertheless preserves many traditional and authentic elements, such as the presence of the Brussels Lineages, the Oaths of Crossbowmen, as well as the Virgin of Victories, and remains a major yearly event in the minds of the people of Brussels.
+Although it has become a historical show, the Ommegang nevertheless preserves many traditional and authentic elements, such as the presence of the Brussels Lineages, the Oaths of Crossbowmen, as well as the Virgin of Victories, and remains a major yearly event in the Brussels calendar.

-Since 2019, the Ommegang has been recognised as a Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO.
+In 2017, the Ommegang was included in the inventory of intangible cultural heritage of the Brussels-Capital Region, and in 2019, it was recognised as one of the Masterpieces of the Oral and Intangible Heritage of Humanity by UNESCO.
 The event was cancelled in 2020 and 2021 due to the COVID-19 pandemic in Belgium.